naveenmicheal/writeup-engine/README.md

-WriteUP Engine, is a headless blogging platform with API driven posts and Static site generoter webpage
+WriteUP Engine, is a headless blogging platform with API driven posts and Static site generoted frontend (Nuxt.js)